renderbus/docs_sdk_en/render/SDK_tutorial.md

-### 三.
+### III.
 Add special fields and update the json file interface
 > Only updates and modifications to the parameters of task.json and upload.json files are supported.

 ##### 1. Modify the task.json